 Hardiness Zone: 7b

 Lustrous evergreen foliage cover this upright, rounded shrub; masses of lovely, coral-rose, ruffled double flowers bloom from early to late winter; provide rich, acidic, moist, well-drained soil

 Marie Bracey Camellia features showy coral-pink round flowers with rose overtones and gold eyes at the ends of the branches from early to late winter.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The glossy pointy leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Marie Bracey Camellia is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It has no significant negative characteristics.

 Marie Bracey Camellia is recommended for the following landscape applications;

 - Mass Planting

 Marie Bracey Camellia will grow to be about 10 feet tall at maturity, with a spread of 10 feet.
 It has a low canopy with a typical clearance of 2 feet from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 40 years or more.